gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.4.0/install/oauth.md

    - set "Scopes" to `api`, `read_user` and `read_repository`.
    - copy the following values and configure them in `values.yaml`:
-      - `clientId` is the "Application ID" from the GitLab OAuth appication
+      - `clientId` is the "Application ID" from the GitLab OAuth application
-      - `clientSecret` is the "Secret" from the GitLab OAuth appication
+      - `clientSecret` is the "Secret" from the GitLab OAuth application